Added per Day ø

 Number one vulnerability database documenting and explaining security vulnerabilities, threats, and exploits since 1970.

-Our unique Cyber Threat Intelligence aims to determine the ongoing research of actors to anticipiate their acitivities.
+Our unique Cyber Threat Intelligence aims to determine the ongoing research of APT actors to anticipiate their acitivities.
 The CTI team is mapping structures of countries and their relationships to identify tensions and possible attack scenarios.
 Observing exploit markets on the Darknet, discussions of vulnerabilities on mailinglists, and social media exchanges makes it possible to identify planned attacks.
 The Threat Intelligence Platform (TIP) illustrates the interest of cybercriminals and state actors in real-time.

 The moderation team is monitoring different sources 24/7 for the disclosure of information about new or existing vulnerabilitities.
 If a new issue is determined, additional data from other sources is collected and a new VulDB entry created.
 This entry is then pushed to customers, the web site and accessible via API and social media accounts.
 Please use the submit feature to suggest new sources and entries.